pteras/vuln-scanner/README.md

 # Network Vulnerability Scanner
-> A Network Programming course project
+> For My Network Programming Course

 A Python script that scans a target system for open ports and known vulnerabilities.